 Who Gets Melasma

-Melasma is particularly common in women due to the underlying cause being the female sex hormones estrogen and progesterone.
+Melasma is particularly common in women due to imbalance in the female sex hormones estrogen and progesterone.
 Pregnancy, birth control and hormone replacement therapy usage contributes to the occurrence of melasma in women.
 According to the American Academy of Dermatology only 10% of people with melasma are men.

 Causes of Melasma